 Now, instead of watts, use Lumens as the yardstick for brightness.
 Packaging on LED bulbs rates brightness in lumens (and in watts).
 To replace a 150-watt incandescent bulb, look for an LED rated at 2600 lumens (25-28 LED watts), C|NET says.

 Another common issue with LEDs is that they are not compatible with dimming, or the dimmers you have in your house.
 Some buzz, some flicker, some strobe as you dim, some do not respond to the dimmer switch at all.
 This can be a tough problem to remedy as you may not know what brand the existing dimmers in your house are.

 First, check the packaging to ensure that the bulb is in fact “dimmable”.
 Once you know for sure the bulb can dim, the next step is to check the dimmer compatibility.
 This can either be a leaflet inside the packaging or a link provided to the manufacturer’s website.
 If you have done your research and are unsure which dimmers you currently have installed, call a certified electrician to check your compatibility.

-Cheap, no-name bulbs, or one off brands beware.
-It is always best to stick with a reputable brand, and a reputable distributor.
-Going with the cheapest bulb is not always a good practice.
+Be aware of cheap, no-name bulbs or one-off brands.
+It is always best to stick with a reputable brand and a reputable distributor.
+Going with the cheapest bulb is not always good practice.
 Reputable brands go through ruthless quality control and have great warranties.
 Some cheap bulbs may fail early or cause problems in the future.

 5. Smart LED lighting